ziv/cho/docs/rfcs/application.md

 ### Module

-The application specifications extends the use of modules as defined in the [Dependency Injection RFC](./di.md) to contain controllers, error handlers, and middleware.
+The application specifications extends the use of modules as defined in the [Dependency Injection](./di.md) to contain controllers, error handlers, and middleware.

 A module is required to bootstrap the application.
 The root module is passed to the application bootstrap function.